acsaeng/filament-pultruder-gui/README.md

 **Author:** Aron Saengchan

 ## Summary
-A functional graphical user interface designed for a filament pultruder device developed on Python using the Tkinter library.
+A functional graphical user interface (GUI) designed for a filament pultruder device developed on Python using the Tkinter library.
 The purpose of this device is to convert commingled yarns into continuous fibre-reinforced polymer composite filament for 3D printing.

 ## Images
 <div align="center">
 	<img src="./filament_pultruder_gui_screenshot.jpg">
-	The graphical user interface for the filament pultruder device
+	GUI for the filament pultruder device
 </div><br>

-This project was completed during my research position at the Laboratory of Engineering Materials at the University of Calgary.
+*This project was completed during my research position at the Laboratory of Engineering Materials at the University of Calgary.*